CastillaAlvaro/ih_datamadpt1120_project_m1/README.md

 ## :wrench: Configuration
-Install Python 3.7 and mandatory dependencies listed in the requirements file.
+Install Python 3.7 and mandatory dependencies listed before.

 If you are using the Anaconda distribution.
-Run the following command to create a new environment named "name environment here!"
+Run the following command to activate the environment where you have all these dependencies installed.

 ```
-conda env create -f requirements.yml
+conda activate name_env
 ```

 **Note:** Environment managers differ from one another.
 It's strongly recommended to check its documentation.